A two level approach for simulating Bose-Einstein condensates by localized orthogonal decomposition: Spatial discretization by Localized Orthogonal Decomposition

-\mysection{Spatial discretization by Localized Orthogonal Decomposition} As sketched in the introduction, our spatial discretization is based on the Localized Orthogonal Decomposition.
+As sketched in the introduction, our spatial discretization is based on the Localized Orthogonal Decomposition.
 In the following we will briefly describe the construction of LOD spaces and why it can be beneficial to use them in various applications.
 After that we review the approximation properties of these spaces in the context of the GPEVP and the time-dependent GPE and we describe one of the central computational issues in this context, namely the efficient assembly of nonlinear terms.

 Before diving into the explicit construction of the spaces, we shall introduce some preliminaries that hold throughout the whole manuscript.
 The first essential ingredient for constructing a LOD space is a \quotes{coarse} finite element mesh $\mathcal{T}_H$ that corresponds to a shape-regular and quasi-uniform partition of the computational domain $\D$ with mesh size $H>0$.
 In the following, we shall restrict the type of considered partitions to being simplicial (i.e., intervals in 1D, triangles in 2D and tetrahedra in 3D), though the construction also directly generalizes to quadrilateral partitions.
 By a \emph{\quotes{coarse} mesh} we mean that the number of elements in $\mathcal{T}_H$ is small compared to what would be usually necessary to obtain reasonable approximations in corresponding conventional finite element spaces.
-The aspect of coarseness will become clearer when describing the construction in more detail below.\\ Next, we consider a standard P1 finite element spaces on the mesh $\mathcal{T}_H$ given by
+The aspect of coarseness will become clearer when describing the construction in more detail below.\\